Pub/Sub Messaging, Continuous Query, and Events

-Many server applications today need to coordinate work with other applications to share messages and data asynchronously and often, this is done in a high transaction environment.
-For high transaction environments, NCache is an ideal candidate for these asynchronous event driven communications.
+Many server applications today need to coordinate work with other applications and share messages and data in an asynchronous manner.
+And, often this is done in a high transaction environment.
+For high transaction environments, NCache is an ideal candidate for these asynchronous event-driven communications.

-NCache provides a rich set of features to cater to the needs of these applications including Pub/Sub Messaging, Continuous Queries, Item Level Events, and Cache Level Events.
+NCache provides a rich set of messaging and streams features to cater to the needs of these applications including Pub/Sub Messaging, Continuous Queries, Item Level Events, and Cache Level Events.
 Each is described below.

 You can easily use NCache Pub/Sub messaging for distributed applications once you understand the components of Pub/Sub messaging and their working.